MA 26600 930 (CRN 35485) MWF 1:30-2:20 pm in BRNG 2280

 in the Elliott Hall of Music.

-It is a 20 question multiple choice exam covering the whole course.
+It was a 20 question multiple choice exam covering the whole course.

-It is closed books, no notes, no electronics or phones, etc. You
+It was closed books, no notes, no electronics or phones, etc. The

 Table